A Reciprocity Result for Projective Indecomposable Modules of Cellular Algebras and BGG Algebras: Applications to algebraic groups and their Schur algebras

 \subsection{An example}

 Let $G=\text{SL}_3(k)$ for $k$ an algebraically closed field of characteristic $p \geq 2h-2=4$.
-We study the tilting modules for $\text{SL}_3(k)$ by considering the structure of the corresponding generalised Schur algebra $S(\pi)$ where $\pi=\{r \in X: r \leq 2(p-1)\rho \}$.
 Take $T$ to be the subgroup of diagonal matrices and $B$ to be the group of lower triangular matrices.
 We let $W$ denote the Weyl group, which is isomorphic to the symmetric group on three letters.

 Let $X(T) \cong \mathbb{Z}^2$ denote the character group of $G$ and $Y \cong \text{Hom}_\mathbb{Z}(X,\mathbb{Z})$ denote the co-character group.
 Setting $\alpha_1=(2,-1)$ and $\alpha_2=(-1,2)$ we have that $R=\{\alpha_1,\alpha_2,\alpha_1+\alpha_2\}$ are the roots of $G$ and that $S=\{\alpha_1,\alpha_2\}$ are the simple roots.
 For $\gamma \in R$ we let $\check{\gamma} \in Y$ denote the dual root.